 5. Approval of examiners' report*

-The Joint Report Form shall be forwarded by the examiners to the Head of School for approval and signature and s/he shall forward the independent and joint report forms to Academic Services Division for approval by the University. *NB the same procedure shall be followed with respect to students who submit their theses for examination at UNMC or UNNC.
+The Joint Report Form shall be forwarded by the examiners to the Head of School for approval and signature and s/he shall forward the independent and joint report forms to Student Services for approval by the University. *NB the same procedure shall be followed with respect to students who submit their theses for examination at UNMC or UNNC.
 The Central Administration Office or Graduate School should also receive copies of the examiners' reports (including Head of School's signature) for information only.
-Staff in Academic Services Division shall be responsible for ensuring that staff at UNMC or UNNC are kept informed of the University's decision concerning such submissions.
+Staff in Student Services shall be responsible for ensuring that staff at UNMC or UNNC are kept informed of the University's decision concerning such submissions.